 How long do school based traineeships and apprenticeships take?

-School-based apprenticeships usually take from one to four years to complete, depending on the type of qualification and training schedule undertaken by the student.
+School-based apprenticeships usually take from one to eight years to complete, depending on the type of qualification and training schedule undertaken by the student.
 It’s possible for students to finish their qualification as a school-based trainee at the same time they graduate high school, and this is dependent on the working days provided to them throughout the year.
 School-based apprentices can only complete 33% of their qualification while at school unless special exemption is provided by the State Government.

 For more information please visit https://desbt.qld.gov.au/training/apprentices/sats